-Katriona McGlade is a Fellow and Coordinator for International Development at Ecologic Institute.
+Katriona McGlade is a Fellow at Ecologic Institute.
 Since joining the Institute in 2010, her work has focused on governance and policy in the marine and coastal environment as well as international development and climate change adaptation.
 Her specific interests include the interactions and trade-offs between sectoral policies, the impact of EU policies beyond European borders and the use of participatory processes to produce legitimate and equitable policy outcomes.
 Katriona is a native English speaker and is fluent in German, Spanish, French and Catalan.
 She has a basic knowledge of Italian, Arabic and Japanese.

 Currently, Katriona is working on a number of projects focused on land-sea interactions in coastal zones.
 This includes contributions to the coordination and promotion of EU Policies for Integrated Coastal Management and Maritime Spatial Planning for the European Commission Directorate General for Environment, the four-year European research project Resilience-Increasing Strategies for Coasts – toolKIT (RISC-KIT) and the Baltic research project Reducing Nutrient Loadings from Agricultural Soils to the Baltic Sea via Groundwater and Streams (Soils-2-Sea).